 The elaborate costumes, bracelets and other accessories worn by the Kathakali artistes are also made by the artisans of Vellinezhi.

-The stage is simple with no scenery as a backdrop.
+The stage set-up for a Kathakali performance is simple, with no scenery as a backdrop.
 A large traditional lamp is lighted with two wicks at the front of the stage before the performance starts and the radiance from the lamp illuminates and compliments the colours on stage.

-Traditionally, the music was provided by two drummers and two singers on either side of the stage.
+Traditionally, the music for a Kathakali performance was provided by two drummers and two singers on either side of the stage.
 However, in modern times technology too plays a role!
 The singers recite the story of the play, verse by verse, in Sanskritized Malayalam and the actors interpret every word through their mudras and abhinaya.
 In this way, the whole story is narrated and displayed.

 Kathakali is heralded by the beating of drums called Kelikottu accompanied by the sounds of the Chengila (gong).
 From a calm start to an emotional and fiery exchange of mudras and dance moves to an eclectic end, the performance that lasted for more than an hour was indeed an exhilarating experience.

 The dancers put their heart and soul into the performance so much so that they lived and emoted the characters.
-It never looked superficial and this dedication is what makes these classical art forms a class apart and grounded in reality.
+It never looked superficial and this dedication is what makes these classical art forms like Kathakali, a class apart, and rooted in reality.

 Finally, I not only got to know that Kathakali is performed without a mask but also learnt the intricacies and hard work that goes behind the scenes too.
 My kiddo too learnt these facts quite earlier in life than his mom !!